jcatillo/Hgraph-antifungal/INSTRUCTIONS.md

 - Paths are relative to repo root; run commands from hgraph2graph/.
 - Ensure CUDA toolkit matches your GPU driver if using GPU builds.
 - If DeepPurpose downloads models, they will cache under its default directory; adjust if needed.
+- Windows PowerShell vs. Linux/macOS: flags are the same, but line continuations differ (use backtick `` ` `` in PowerShell, backslash `\` in bash).
+If you lack local GPU/CPU resources, prefer Linux with CUDA or run on Google Colab.

 ## Outputs Reference
 - Generation: `gen.txt` (root) from `generate.py`.